Alphabetical Plant Listing

 Choose your Espalier Design

-Some espalier patterns are very formal, with limbs pruned into a formal, specific shape.
+Some espalier patterns are very formal, with limbs pruned into a specific shape.
 Others are more informal, leaving the limbs to follow a natural form to create whimsical serpentines or naturalized free-form designs.

-• Belgian fence: More than one V-shaped espaliers are planted two feet apart, so their branches cross, and are tied to a trellis.
+• Belgian fence: More than one V-shaped espaliers are planted two feet apart, so their branches cross and are tied to a trellis.
 Makes a lovely living screen.

 • Horizontal T: Branches are trained horizontally along evenly spaced wires.
 Start with a V shape where a third bud is trained straight up to another wire.
 Train the other two branches to step over.
 In the spring of the second year, prune the vertical stem to the second wire and again train to a V shape, etc. It takes one year for each level.

 • Palmette or fan: Branches grow in a radiating pattern created when the branches of a V-shaped espalier are cut back and lowered slightly.
-Multiple buds are coaxed to form branches that are tied to a trellis in a radiating pattern.
+Multiple buds are coaxed to form branches tied to a trellis in a radiating pattern.

 Construct your Espalier